-In [4], we showed that a Veronesean cap endowed with its ovals is a projective space (using Veblen's axiom) and as a corollary we obtained a characterization for quadric Veronesean varieties as a representation of a projective space in another projective space where lines of the former are ovals in the latter.
+In [4], we showed that a cap endowed with the structure of ovals is a projective space using Veblen's axiom and as Corollary we obtained a characterization for quadric Veronesean varieties as a representation of a projective space in another projective space where lines of the former are ovals.
 In this paper we consider Hermitian Veronesean varieties.
-Here, a characterization as a union of ovoids with an additional assumption on the tangent planes can be proved in much the same spirit as for quadric Veroneseans, except that, after using Veblen's axiom, one needs an argument to show that all ovoids are isomorphic elliptic quadrics (in the finite case there is only one isomorphism class of elliptic quadrics in projective 3-space over a fixed finite field, since Galois extensions of degree 2 are unique for finite fields).
-Then we obtain a characterization of Hermitian Veroneseans as a representation of a projective space in another one where the lines of the former are ovoids of the latter.
+Here, a characterization as unions of ovoids with an additional assumption on the tangent planes can be proved in much the same spirit as for quadric Veroneseans, except that, after using Veblen's axiom, one needs an argument to show that all ovoids are isomorphic elliptic quadrics (in the finite case there is only one isomorphism class of elliptic quadrics in projective 3-space over a fixed finite field).
+There remains to show a characterization of Hermitian Veroneseans as a representation of a projective space in another one where the lines are ovoids.
 In the finite case, the key lemma is Lemma 3.2 of [7], which is proved with a typical finiteness argument, using counting and dividing.
 Moreover, later in the proof, in order to arrive at the André representation of an affine plane, one heavily uses the fact that the number of points is already correct.
-These two facts seemed, up to now, too heavy obstacles for the infinite case.
+These two facts seemed, up to now, too heavy obstacles for the general case.
 However, in the present paper we use entirely different ideas to generalize Lemma 3.2 of [7].
-The proof we provide is more geometric and also largely holds in the finite case, and it provides enough insight in the matter to analyze the smallest case, which is an exception to the theorem, see Remark 4.2.
+The proof we provide is more geometric and also holds in the finite case, and it also provides enough insight in the matter to analyze the smallest case, which is an exception to the theorem, see Remark 4.2.
 We will describe this case in detail.

 We end the paper with an easy application, providing a simple alternative geometric definition of the Hermitian Veronesean.
 This application generalizes a result of Lunardon [3].

 The paper is organized as follows.
 In Section 2, we introduce the necessary notions: we review the Veblen-Young theorem [8], which is crucial in our arguments, define Hermitian Veroneseans, and state our main results.